LinuxBeaver/LinuxBeaver/README.md

 ![image](https://github.com/LinuxBeaver/LinuxBeaver/assets/78667207/2fe6a8ed-e903-432d-ac7c-872200b3eeb8)

 All plugins have source code on their Github page and Github page release section and can be compiled with Ninja and Meson but Windows, Linux and Chromebook users can use preconfigured binaries.
 Mac users have to compile no matter what as I can't support Mac.
+If you look at the source code of my GEGL plugins you will also find GEGL syntax listed before the code begins.
+If you put this GEGL syntax inside Gimp's "GEGL Graph" filter you can test a plugin of mine in a static position without installing.
+The syntax provided in the source code roughly recreates the plugin.

 ## Windows
 .dll file filter binaries go in `C:\Users\USERNAME\AppData\Local\gegl-0.4\plug-ins` or perhaps `C:\Users\AppData\Local\gegl-0.4\plug-ins` then restart Gimp and open GEGL Operations.